-The estate is located in the municipality of Guebwiller (Haut-Rhin) in the French wine-growing region Alsace, The Schlumberger family from Baden-Württemberg migrated to Alsace in the 16th century.
-The first generations were still busy with the production of dyed cotton fabrics.
+The estate is located in the commune of Guebwiller (Haut-Rhin) in the French wine-growing region Alsace, The Schlumberger family, originally from Baden-Württemberg in Germany, immigrated to Alsace in the 16th century.
+The first generations were still involved in the production of dyed cotton fabrics.
 The estate was founded in 1810 by Nicolas Schlumberger (1782-1867) with 20 hectares of vineyards.
-Today, the largest Alsatian vineyard covers 140 hectares of vineyards in the municipalities Guebwiller and Rouffach at the southern end of the region.
-Half of this is attributable to Grand Cru locations.
+Today, the largest Alsatian winery covers 140 hectares of vineyards in the municipalities of Guebwiller and Rouffach at the southern end of the region.
+Half of it is in Grand Cru locations.
 It will be the Grand Cru varieties Riesling.
 Gewurztraminer, Muscat d'Alsace ( Muscat Blanc ) and Pinot gris, such as Pinot Blanc.
 Pinot Noir and Sylvaner cultured.
 The wines under the AOC Alsace Grand Cru come from the locations Kessler.
 Kitterlé.
-Saering and mirror, The high-class Vendanges Tardives (Spätlesen) and Sélection de Grains Nobles (Trockenbeerenauslese from noble rot berries) are named after various family members "Anne", "Christine" and "Clarice".
+Saering and mirror, The high-class Vendanges Tardives (late harvest) and Sélection de Grains Nobles (dry berries from noble rot berries) are named after various family members "Anne", "Christine" and "Clarice".